colinhacks/nxtk/README.md

 ## `nxtk.fetch`

-Currently `nxtk` contains just a single utility: `fetch`.
-This utility uses type inference to reduce the boilerplate associated with writing Next.js pages in TypeScript.
+This utility reduces the boilerplate required to implement pages with data fetching.
+It uses type inference to detect the return type of `getStaticProps`, `getServerSideProps`, or both.
+Then it merges the types so you can trivially add strong typing to your component props.

 ### Defining fetch functions